Every question you’ve ever had about ethical fashion, answered.

 Why is ethical fashion important?

-Ethical fashion is important because the alternative that the majority of the world’s population turns to is completely unsustainable.
-Not only will its long term effects be absolutely detrimental to the health of the planet and the people on it, but we’re already seeing just how bad they can be.
+Ethical fashion is important because the mode of consumption we have become used to is completely unsustainable.
+The long term effects be absolutely detrimental to the health of the planet and the people on it, and we’re already seeing just how bad they can be.

 According to The True Cost, the world’s population is consuming 400% more clothing than it was at the start of the millenium, cotton production is responsible for 18% of the world’s pesticide use and 25% of its insecticide use, and the amount of resources used to raise cattle for leather production is dramatically impacting the health of our planet.
 The production of fast fashion contaminates all forms of water bodies, and “is responsible for producing 20% of global wastewater”; and 97% of fast fashion garments are produced overseas, with emphasis on poor countries (thank you for this info, 7Billion for 7Seas).
 These are just a few of the reasons why ethical fashion is important.